thevinter/styli.sh/README.md

 # Choose a random background from a directory
 $ ./styli.sh -d /path/to/dir
 ```
-## KDE
+## KDE & GNOME
-KDE is natively supported without the need of feh.
+KDE and GNOME are natively supported without the need of feh.
 The script currently does not allow to scale the image or fetch images from reddit.
-To use KDE's built-in background manager use the ```-k``` flag.
+To use KDE's or GNOME's built-in background manager use the ```-k``` or ```-g``` flag respectively.

 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file (or any other WM config)